nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Below is a sample usage and how the edit sequence behaves at each step.**

-1. User chooses the Customer he/ she wants to edit and enters the command `find Aschcroft`
+1. User chooses the Customer he/ she wants to find and enters the command `find Aschcroft`
 2. The `LogicManager` redirects this command to `AddressBookParser`, which parses the command via `FindCommandParser` and returns the `FindCommand` containing the predicate
 3. The `LogicManager` executes the `FindCommand` and update the filtered list with matching `Person`
 4. The `CommandResult` reflects the number of persons listed

-The following sequence diagram shows how the edit feature works, following the flow of entering the command `find Aschcroft`:
+The following sequence diagram shows how the find feature works, following the flow of entering the command `find Aschcroft`:

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)

-The following activity diagram summarizes the flow of when a user enters an edit command:
+The following activity diagram summarizes the flow of when a user enters a find command:

 ![FindActivityDiagram](images/FindCommandActivityDiagram.png)